vildeka/Bioinformatics_diary/index.md

+# *Monday 5.03.2018*
+Today I just tried to clean up my code.
+Making it so that each seperate function is doing only one thing.
+My predictior is now able to predict each protein in a FASTA file seperatly.
+Hopefully this will benefitt me later, becaus I feel like im running out of time to improve the predictior.
 # *Saturday 3.03.2018*
 On Thursday I dident have time to do anything because I spendt the whole day moving all my belongings to the new place.
 Luckely I moved only like three blocks up the street, coz as it turns out I have a lot of stuff.
 Me and Max did most of the hauling.
 I nicked a trolley from Ica Lappis, which was super helpull.
 However I forgott my spatula so, I guess I have to go back for it.
 Im not giving that away.